-Lea will rning Outcome - The learner I: Asse ssment Criterion - The learner can: 3.3 Contribute to the maintenance of workplace welfare facilities in accordance with workplace welfare procedures.
-3.4 Safely store health and safety control equipment in accordance with given instructions.
-3.5 Dispose of waste and/or consumable items in accordance with legislation.
-3.6 State the organisational policies and procedures for health, safety and welfare, in relation to: dealing with accidents and emergencies associated with the work and environment methods of receiving or sourcing information reporting stopping work - evacuation fire risks and safe exit procedures consultation and feedback.
-3.7 State the appropriate types of fire extinguishers relevant to the work.
-3.8 State how and when the different types of fire extinguishers are used in accordance with legislation and official guidance.
-4 Work responsibly to contribute to workplace health, safety and welfare whilst carrying out work in the relevant occupational 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. area.
-4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: recognising when to stop work in the face of serious and imminent danger to self and/or others
+- 3.3 Contribute to the maintenance of workplace welfare facilities in accordance with workplace welfare procedures. - 3.4 Safely store health and safety control equipment in accordance with given instructions. - 3.5 Dispose of waste and/or consumable items in accordance with legislation. - 3.6 State the organisational policies and procedures for health, safety and welfare, in relation to: - dealing with accidents and emergencies associated with the work and environment - methods of receiving or sourcing information - reporting - stopping work - evacuation - fire risks and safe exit procedures - consultation and feedback. - 3.7 State the appropriate types of fire extinguishers relevant to the work. - 3.8 State how and when the different types of fire extinguishers are used in accordance with legislation and official guidance. - Work responsibly to contribute to workplace health, safety and welfare whilst carrying out work in the relevant occupational area. - 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. - 4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: - recognising when to stop work in the face of serious and imminent danger to self and/or others

-Learning Outcome - The learner will: Assessment Criterion - The learner can: contributing to discussions and providing feedback reporting changed circumstances and incidents in the workplace complying with the environmental requirements of the workplace.
+Learning Outcome - The learner will: Asse ssment Criterion - The learner can: contributing to discussions and providing feedback reporting changed circumstances and incidents in the workplace complying with the environmental requirements of the workplace.
 4.3 Give examples of how the behaviour and actions of individuals could affect others within the workplace.
-5 Comply with and support all organisational security arrangements and approved 5.1 Provide appropriate support for security arrangements in accordance with approved procedures: procedures. during the working day on completion of the day's work for unauthorised personnel (other operatives and the general public) for theft.
+Comply with and support all organisational security arrangements and approved procedures.
+5.1 Provide appropriate support for security arrangements in accordance with approved procedures: - during the working day - on completion of the day's work for unauthorised personnel (other operatives and the general public)for theft.
 5.2 State how security arrangements are implemented in relation to the workplace, the general public, site personnel and resources.

-Unit J/503/1169 Conforming to Productive Working Practices in the Workplace

-Learning Outcome - The learner will: Asse ssment Criterion - The learner can: 1 Communicate with others to establish productive work practices.
+Unit J/503/1169 Conforming to Productive Working Practices in the Workplace rning Outcome - The rner will: Asses ssment Criterion - The learner can: 1 Communicate with others to establish productive work practices.
 1.1 Communicate in an appropriate manner with line management, colleagues and/or customers to ensure that work is carried out productively.
 1.2 Describe the different methods of communicating with line management, colleagues and customers.
 1.3 Describe how to use different methods of communication to ensure that the work carried out is productive.
 2 Follow organisational procedures to plan the sequence of work.
-2.1 Interpret relevant information from organisational procedures in order to plan the sequence of work. sequence of work.
-2.2 Plan the sequence of work, using appropriate resources, in accordance with organisational procedures to ensure work is completed productively.
+2.1 Interpret relevant information from organisational procedures in order to plan the sequence of work. · 2.2 Plan the sequence of work, using appropriate resources, in accordance with organisational procedures to ensure work is completed productively.
 2.3 Describe how organisational procedures are applied to ensure work is planned and carried out productively, in relation to: using resources for own and other's work requirements allocating appropriate work to employees organising the work sequence reducing carbon emissions.
 2.4 Describe how to contribute to zero/low carbon work outcomes within the built environment.
 3 Maintain relevant records in accordance with the organisational procedures.
 3.1 Complete relevant documentation according to the occupation as required by the organisation. organisational procedures.
-3.2 Describe how to complete and maintain documentation in accordance with organisational procedures, in relation to: job cards - worksheets material/resource lists time sheets.
+3.2 Describe how to complete and maintain documentation in accordance with organisational procedures, in relation to: job cardsworksheets worksneetsmaterial/resource lists material/resource liststime sheets. ame succes.